NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/purge-by-single-file.md

 {{</Aside>}}

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and domain.
+1. Log in to your [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account and domain.
 2. Select **Caching** > **Configuration**.
 3. Under **Purge Cache**, select **Custom Purge**.
 The **Custom Purge** window appears.
 4. Under **Purge by**, select **URL**.